chrisbirster/vutabase/README.md

 If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
 That would be very useful for all of us and we would be happy to listen and take action.

-## Acknowledgements

-Initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/qwind/graphs/contributors).

 ## License

-**Qwind** is licensed under the MIT license — see the [LICENSE](https://github.com/onwidget/qwind/blob/main/LICENSE.md) file for details.
+**Vutabase** is licensed under the MIT license — see the [LICENSE](https://github.com/chrisbirster/vutabase/blob/main/LICENSE.md) file for details.